stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 the ruinous green; still gazing toward the ocean as it blazed in the spectral summer moonlight, and watching the cryptical flashing of those nameless, unexplainable beacons.

-  It was then that the most horrible impression of all was borne in upon me&mdash;the impression which destroyed my last vestige of self-control and set me running frantically southward past the yawning black doorways and fishily staring windows of that deserted nightmare street.
+  It was then that the most horrible impression of all was borne in upon me--the impression which destroyed my last vestige of self-control and set me running frantically southward past the yawning black doorways and fishily staring windows of that deserted nightmare street.
 For at a closer glance I saw that the moonlit waters between the reef and the shore were far